YaronWittenstein/read-it-or-throw-it/content/post/read-it-or-throw-it-214.md

 8. [emacs or vim][emacs-or-vim]
 <br/>
 That's funny.
-I will have my take about the endless war of emacs vs vim on a future post.
+I will have my take about the endless war of emacs vs vim on a future post under [my blog].

 9. [Recommendation Talk: Rust, WebAssembly, and the future of Serverless][future-of-serverless]
 <br/>